Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode.md

 ---
 title: Enabling and scheduling maintenance mode
-intro: 'Some standard maintenance procedures, such as upgrading {% data variables.product.product_location %} or restoring backups, require the instance to be taken offline for normal use.'
+intro: "Some standard maintenance procedures, such as upgrading {% data variables.product.product_location %} or restoring backups, require the instance to be taken offline for normal use."
 redirect_from:
   - /enterprise/admin/maintenance-mode/
   - /enterprise/admin/categories/maintenance-mode/